rmoralespp/jsonl/README.md

 **Features:**

-- 🌎 Offers an API similar to Python's built-in `json` module.
+- 🌎 Offers an API similar to Python's standard `json` module.
-- 🚀 Supports serialization/deserialization using the most common `json` libraries, prioritizing `orjson`, then `ujson`, and defaulting to the standard `json` if the others are unavailable.
+- 🚀 Supports custom serialization/deserialization callbacks.
+By default, it uses the standard `json` module.
 - 🗜️ Enables compression using `gzip`, `bzip2`, and `xz` formats.
 - 🔧 Load files containing broken lines, skipping any malformed lines.
 - 📦 Provides a simple API for incremental writing to multiple files.